It seems JavaScript is either disabled or not supported by your browser. Please enable JavaScript to improve your experience.

 • Visitors are asked to exit the galleries as quietly as possible, especially if House of Assembly proceedings are ongoing.

-• Visitors must return to the security desk on the main floor to return the House of Assembly visitor card.
+• Visitors who checked electronic devices upon entry should retrieve their device from security personnel in the public gallery prior to returning to the security desk at the main entrance to return their House of Assembly visitor card.

 • Visitors with a subsequent meeting with a Member of the House of Assembly, or in another department/area of Confederation Building, will be required to obtain a Confederation Building Complex visitor card.
 Visitors must make their own arrangements for escort to their subsequent meeting/business.